Dushess0/V_Assistant/README.md

 # V_Assistant
-My first application.
-It's include media player, timer, stopwatch.
-It also can draw on screen and add an application on screen for quick access.
-C#+WinForms = POWER
+Writed using C# and WinForms.
+This application includes it media-player, timer, stopwatch, tool for quick launch other applications.
+It also can draw on screen directly.
+Main advantage of this app is using much less RAM than Windows defaults applications.

 Shortcuts: